 Liver cancer affects both men and women, but with early intervention and proper treatment, it’s also possible to manage, treat, and even reverse.
-The team of board-certified vascular and interventional radiologists at Vascular and Interventional Associates in Crestview Hills, Kentucky, have years of experience diagnosing and treating liver cancer.
+The Board Certified Vein and Vascular Specialists of Crestview Hills, KY, Northern Kentucky, and Cincinnati, OH have years of experience diagnosing and treating liver cancer.
 Using interventional oncology, they can work with you to ease pain and other uncomfortable symptoms and improve your quality of life.
 To make your appointment, call the office and speak with a friendly team member or book online today.

 Liver cancer is a serious disease that causes your liver cells to divide and multiply at a rapid rate of speed, damaging the surrounding healthy tissue.
 Most liver cancer occurs as a result of cancerous cells reaching your liver from other parts of the body, like the colon or lungs, but it can start in your liver as well.